-Dividend Stocks have been gaining a lot of traction of late due to the current economic scenario that we are in.
-The COVID pandemic has done unprecedented damage to the global economy, which nobody was prepared for.
+Monthly paying dividend stocks have been gaining a lot of traction in Canada of late due to the current economic scenario that we are in.
+The COVID pandemic has severely damaged the global economy, which nobody was prepared for.
 As a result, governments were forced to print money and lower interest rates to all-time lows to stabilize the economy.

-The Best Monthly Dividend Stocks in Canada
+Best Stocks That Pay Monthly Dividends in Canada

 Pembina Pipelines (TSE: PPL) (Sector – Energy Infrastructure)